vipulnaik/daily-updates/standing-plan-for-the-next-few-months.md

 ### Posts about life hacks stuff

+#### Idea + mental notes: personal finances, credit scores and credit cards (possibly two different posts)

 I have an idea for a post on managing personal finances, that includes a range of stuff including balancing money between accounts, setting up alerts and notifications, etc.

+#### Idea + mental notes + related private notes: physical caution

 I also have a post about best practices for physical caution, based on my private notes about the subject.

 ### Posts about job change and retrospective

+#### Public draft: retrospective of my life in academia and tech (might be outdated in important ways)

-I might write a few posts in 2023 about these topics:
+I might write a few posts in 2023 or later about these topics:

-* Reasons I switched to Equator/biotech
+* Reasons I switched to Equator/biotech, and reasons I had to leave
 * Comparison of my life in academia and industry

 I have one draft post at